Isfahan: Geography

-The city is located on the plain of the Zayandeh Rud (Fertile River) and the foothills of the Zagros mountain range.
-The nearest mountain is Mount Soffeh (Kuh-e Soffeh), just south of the city.
+The city is located on the plain of the Zayandeh River and the foothills of the Zagros Mountains.
+The nearest mountain is Mount Soffeh, just south of the city.

-As of 2023 several public housing projects were being built.

 Hydrography

-An artificial network of canals, whose components are called madi, were built during the Safavid dynasty for channeling water from Zayandeh Roud river into different parts of the city.
-Designed by Sheikh Bahaï, an engineer of Shah Abbas, the network has 77 madis in the northern course, and 71 in the southern course of the Zayandeh Rud.
+An artificial network of canals, whose components are called madi, were built during the Safavid dynasty for channeling water from the Zayandeh River into different parts of the city.
+Designed by Sheikh Bahaï, an engineer of Shah Abbas, the network has 77 madis in the northern course of the river, and 71 in the southern course.
 As of 1993, 91% of the centuries-old network's water was being used for agriculture purposes, 4% for industrial purposes, and 5% for domestic purposes.
 70 emergency wells were dug in 2018 to avoid water shortages.